wp-statistics/wp-statistics/readme.txt

 We do not recommend using a caching plugin along with WP Statistics.

+= I get an error message like "PHP Fatal error: Function name must be a string in /../parse-user-agent.php" =

+Do you have eAccelerator installed?
+If so this is a known issue with eAccelerator and PHP's "anonymous" functions, which are used in the user agent parsing library.
+As no new versions of eAccelerator have been released for over 3 years, you should look to replace it or disable it.

 == Screenshots ==
 1. View stats page.
 2. View latest search words.